nayuki/Project-Euler-solutions/Readme.markdown

 A collection of Nayuki's program code to solve over 200 Project Euler math problems.

 Every solved problem has a program written in Java and usually Python.
-Some solutions also have Mathematica and Haskell programs.
+Some solutions also have Mathematica, Haskell and JavaScript programs.
 Some solution programs include a detailed mathematical explanation/proof in the comments to justify the code's logic.

 All problems from #1 to #100 have a Java and Python program, and problems #1 to #50 have a Mathematica program.
 This package contains at least 200 solutions in Java, at least 200 in Python, at least 125 in Mathematica, and at least 95 in Haskell.